jschuhmann47/tp-operativos/README.md

 # TP SO 1C 2022

 Group assignment made by [@jschuhmann47](https://github.com/jschuhmann47 "@jschuhmann47") and [@JuaaannCruuuzz](https://github.com/JuaaannCruuuzz "@JuaaannCruuuzz") which consisted in making a simulation of a kernel interacting with several hardware components (which were also simulated) via the C language.
-Made for the subject "Operating Systems".
+Made for the subject "Operating Systems" (Sistemas operativos).

 Architecture of the system is below (spanish):